 Got a sweet tooth?
 From chocolate factories and Italian bakeries to gluten-free bakeshops and charming custard shacks, Niagara Falls USA is sugar-coated and delivers a treat to remember.
-So whether you saved room for dessert, are looking for the perfect artisanal gift or just fancy an early morning sugar rush with your coffee, here’s our tour of Niagara County’s best sweet treats.
+So whether you saved room for dessert, are looking for the perfect artisanal gift, or just fancy an early morning sugar rush with your coffee, here’s our tour of the best desserts in Niagara County.

 Kith & Kin Bakeshop & Bistro